There are four principles that guide lease and facilities management.

 Utilise the Government Property Portal (GPP) to manage, monitor and report on lease and property obligations.

 Service-level contracts (such as those for cleaning and utilities) are to be monitored and managed to ensure maximum performance and value.
 The purpose of building and facilities will be monitored and managed according to the ‘building performance specifications’ and the ‘operating procedures and building regulations’ within leases.
-Agencies are to maintain and keep working environments operating in a manner which provides a safe, secure environment for staff which also supports staff productivity.
+Agencies are to maintain and keep working environments operating in a manner which provides a safe, secure environment for staff which also supports staff productivity and wellbeing.

 The lease and facilities management principles set expectations of integration, management and service.
 The focus is on the acquisition and disposal of leases and the proactive management of leases and facilities to maximise cost efficiency and maintain a productive environment for staff.